intranda/ugh/docs/04_serialisation/02_mets_mods/03_mapping/en.md

 ./mods:mods/mods:titleInfo/#mods:subTitle
 ```

-This results in the element `<subTitle>` within `<titleInfo`&gt; being created repeatedly for each corresponding metadata.
+This results in the element `<subTitle>` within `<titleInfo>` being created repeatedly for each corresponding metadata.
 It is important that the hash character may only be at the beginning of an element name, i.e. it must also be before the prefix of the corresponding namespace.
 If the `#` were placed before the element `mods:titleInfo`, such a subtree would be created in the XML document for each metadata `TitleDocSub`.

 _Example: Using attributes in filters_